 top of page

-I received training in and use the Le Rucher Ministries' Exchange at the Cross Model of debriefing.
+I am a certified Le Rucher debriefer using the Exchange at the Cross Model of debriefing.

 The Le Rucher Exchange at the Cross model of debriefing will encourage you to: